gajus/eslint-plugin-flowtype/README.md

 type FooType = { a: number, c: number, b: string }
 // Message: Expected type annotations to be in ascending order. "b" should be before "c".

-type FooType = { a: number, b: number, C: number }
-// Message: Expected type annotations to be in ascending order.
-"C" should be before "b".

-type FooType = { 1: number, 2: number, 10: number }
-// Message: Expected type annotations to be in ascending order.
-"10" should be before "2".

 // Options: ["desc"]
 type FooType = { a: number, b: number }
 // Message: Expected type annotations to be in descending order. "b" should be before "a".

 // Options: ["desc"]
-type FooType = { C: number, b: number, a: string }
+type FooType = { b: number, C: number, a: string }
-// Message: Expected type annotations to be in descending order. "b" should be before "C".

-// Options: ["desc"]
-type FooType = { 10: number, 2: number, 1: number }
 // Message: Expected type annotations to be in descending order.
-"2" should be before "10".
+"C" should be before "b".

-// Options: ["asc",{"caseSensitive":false}]
+// Options: ["asc"]
 type FooType = { a: number, c: number, C: number, b: string }
-// Message: Expected type annotations to be in insensitive ascending order. "b" should be before "C".
+// Message: Expected type annotations to be in ascending order. "b" should be before "C".

-// Options: ["asc",{"caseSensitive":false}]
+// Options: ["asc"]
 type FooType = { a: number, C: number, c: number, b: string }
-// Message: Expected type annotations to be in insensitive ascending order. "b" should be before "c".
+// Message: Expected type annotations to be in ascending order. "b" should be before "c".

-// Options: ["asc",{"natural":true}]
+// Options: ["asc"]
 type FooType = { 1: number, 10: number, 2: boolean }
-// Message: Expected type annotations to be in natural ascending order.
+// Message: Expected type annotations to be in ascending order.
 "2" should be before "10".

 type FooType = { a: number, c: number, b: string }
 // Message: Expected type annotations to be in ascending order. "b" should be before "c".